AdaStop: adaptive statistical testing for sound comparisons of Deep RL agents: Experimental study

-In this section, we use AdaStop to compare four commonly-used Deep RL algorithms on the MuJoCo\footnote{We use MuJoCo version 2.1, as required by https://github.com/openai/mujoco-py} \citep{todorov2012mujoco} benchmark for high-dimensional continuous control, as implemented in Gymnasium\footnote{https://github.com/Farama-Foundation/Gymnasium}.
-More specifically, we train agents on the Ant-v3, HalfCheetah-v3, Hopper-v3, Humanoid-v3, and Walker-v3 environments using PPO from rlberry \cite{rlberry}, SAC from Stable-Baselines3 \cite{stable-baselines3}, DDPG from CleanRL \cite{huang2022cleanrl}, and TRPO from MushroomRL \cite{mushroomrl}.
-PPO, SAC, DDPG, and TRPO are all deep reinforcement learning algorithms used for high-dimensional continuous control tasks.
-We chose these algorithms because they are commonly used and represent a diverse set of approaches from different RL libraries.
-We employ different RL libraries in order to demonstrate the flexibility of AdaStop, as well as to provide examples on how to integrate these popular libraries with AdaStop. \todoA{If we need to save space, the next paragraph can go to Appendix} On-policy algorithms, such as PPO and TRPO, update their policies based on the current data they collect during training, while off-policy algorithms, such as SAC and DDPG, can learn from any data, regardless of how it was collected.
+In this section, we use \adastop to compare four commonly-used Deep RL agents on the MuJoCo\footnote{We use MuJoCo version 2.1, as required by https://github.com/openai/mujoco-py.} \citep{todorov2012mujoco} benchmark for high-dimensional continuous control.
+We use the Gymnasium\footnote{https://github.com/Farama-Foundation/Gymnasium.} implementation.
+More specifically, we train agents on the Ant-v3, HalfCheetah-v3, Hopper-v3, Humanoid-v3, and Walker-v3 environments using PPO from rlberry \citep{rlberry}, SAC from Stable-Baselines3 \citep{stable-baselines3}, DDPG from CleanRL \citep{huang2022cleanrl}, and TRPO from MushroomRL \citep{mushroomrl}.
+PPO, SAC, DDPG, and TRPO are Deep RL algorithms used for continuous control tasks.
+We choose these algorithms because they are commonly used and they represent a diverse set of approaches from different RL libraries.
+We use different RL libraries in order to demonstrate the flexibility of \adastop, as well as to provide examples on how to use these popular libraries with \adastop.

+On-policy algorithms, such as PPO and TRPO, update their policies based on the current data they collect during training, while off-policy algorithms, such as SAC and DDPG, can learn from any data, regardless of how it was collected.
 This difference may make off-policy algorithms more sample-efficient but less stable than on-policy algorithms.
-Furthermore, SAC typically outperforms DDPG in continuous control robotics tasks due to its ability to handle stochastic policies, while DDPG restricts itself to deterministic policies \cite{haarnoja2018soft}.
-Finally, PPO is generally accepted to perform better than TRPO in terms of cumulative reward \cite{engstrom2020implementation}. \todoA{the next sentence should stay in the main text still} For each algorithm, we fix the hyperparameters to those used by the library authors in their benchmarks for one of the MuJoCo environments.
-In Appendix~\ref{deeprlsetup}, we provide the values that were used and further discuss the experimental setup.
+Furthermore, SAC typically outperforms DDPG in continuous control robotics tasks due to its ability to handle stochastic policies, while DDPG restricts itself to deterministic policies \citep{haarnoja2018soft}.
+Finally, PPO is generally considered performing better than TRPO in terms of cumulative reward \citep{engstrom2020implementation}.

+For each algorithm, we fix the hyperparameters to those used by the library authors in their benchmarks for one of the MuJoCo environments.
+Appendix~\ref{deeprlsetup} lists the values that were used and we further discuss the experimental setup.